mberasgoico/scandinavian-pomodoro-Tid/README.md

 A beautifully designed, ultra-minimal Pomodoro timer with a clean Scandinavian aesthetic.
 Built with vanilla HTML, CSS, and JavaScript.

+BTW - Tid means time in Swedish (according to ChatGPT)

 ## ✨ Features

 - **Clean, Minimal Design** - Scandinavian-inspired interface with subtle glassmorphism effects